solcloud/NiceOS/README.md

 make build
 ```

+If you publish your presets to _GitHub_ do not forget to use _niceos_ tag on your repository.

 ## Build dependencies

-For debian system you will probably need these packages
+For debian based system you will probably need these packages:

 ```bash
 sudo apt install git make gcc rsync bison flex cpio bc libelf-dev gawk fdisk wget lbzip2 xz-utils dosfstools libssl-dev libncurses-dev # required